Kingxukai/linux/Documentation/driver-api/dpll.rst

                 }
         }

-In the error path we have to rewind every allocation in the reverse order:
+In the woke error path we have to rewind every allocation in the woke reverse order:

 .. code-block:: c